-Sustainability at the core To lead in sustainability is a pri
+Sustainability at the core

 To lead in sustainability is a priority for long-term profitable growth.
 Group targets include science-based climate targets with the ambition to achieve net zero emissions by 2050.
 Essity's sustainability work has received recognition, for example, through inclusion in the Dow Jones Sustainability Index and an AAA score in MSCI's ESG rating.
 Named Diversity Leader by the Financial Times.